MetaSys-LISBP/PhysioFit/docs/models.rst

 Steady-state models
 ----------------------------

-A general steady state models implemented in PhysioFit may account for i) non enzymatic degradation of some metabolites and ii) growth lag.
-Three additional models are derived from this general model (without degradation, without lag phase, and without degradation nor lag phase).
-The general model can be described using the following system of ordinary differential equations:
+As detailed in Peiro et al. (2019), PhysioFit includes a steady-state model that accounts for i) non enzymatic degradation of some metabolites and ii) growth lag.
+This model is described by the following system of ordinary differential equations:

 .. image:: _static/equations/eq1.png

 .. image:: _static/equations/eq2.png

-with qMi being positive (negative) when M_i is produced (consumed).
-The sign of q_(M_i ) can thus be used to automatically identify products and substrates in high throughput workflows for automated functional analysis of metabolic systems.
+with qM\ :sub:`i` being positive (negative) when M\ :sub:`i` is produced (consumed).
+The sign of q_M\ :sub:`i` can thus be used to automatically identify products and substrates.

 Integrating equations 1-2 provides the following analytical functions: